MarcusRoeckrath/fbtr64toolbox/README.md

                 : Creates soap files from xml documents on fritzbox. mysoaprequest [<fullpath>/]<file>|<command line parameters>
-                : Makes SOAP request defined in <file> or from command line parameters. writeconfig     : Writes sample configuration file to /root/.fbtr64toolbox. writesoapfile [<fullpath>/<file>]
+                : Makes SOAP request defined in <file> or from command line parameters. writeconfig     : Writes sample configuration to default file "${HOME}/.fbtr64toolbox" or to specific file defined by the "--conffilesuffix" option (see below). writesoapfile [<fullpath>/<file>]
-                : Writes sample SOAP configuration file to specified file or to sample file /root/fbtr64toolbox.samplesoap. calcsecret      : Calculates hashed secret and stores it to the configuration file.
+                : Writes sample SOAP request to specified file or to default file "${HOME}/fbtr64toolbox.samplesoap". calcsecret      : Calculates hashed secret and stores it into the default configuration file "${HOME}/.fbtr64toolbox" or into specific configuration file defined by the "--conffilesuffix" option (see below).

-Optional parameters:
+Optional or mandatory options/parameters:
-Parameter                            Used by commands --conffilesuffix <text>              all but writesoapfile
+Option/Parameter                     Used by commands --conffilesuffix <text>              all but writesoapfile
-          Use of configuration file "${HOME}/.fbtr64toolbox.<text>"
+          Use of configuration file "${HOME}/.fbtr64toolbox.text"
           instead of default "${HOME}/.fbtr64toolbox".
 --fbip <ip address>|<fqdn>           all but writeconfig and writesoapfile --description "<text>"               add, enable, disable